aukspot/dles/README.md

 ### Estimation (17)

+- [Amountle](https://amountle.dev) - Guess how many objects went into the container before time runs out, 5 rounds every day.
+(Previously called Ballpark)
 - [Angle](https://angle.wtf) - Guess the angle in 4 guesses or less.
-- [Ballpark](https://www.ball-park.dev) - Guess how many objects went into the container before time runs out, 5 rounds every day.
 - [Brickdle](https://www.brickdle.com) - Guess the number of pieces in the pictured LEGO set.
 - [Centroid](https://centroidgame.com) - Guess the center of mass of all the shapes in the grid.
 - [Costcodle](https://costcodle.com) - Guess the price of the given Costco item.